absyro/botstudio-hub/content/blog/what-is-a-chatbot.md

 homepage: false
 seo:
   title: "Bot Studio - What is a chatbot?"
-  description: "In this Bot Studio's blog, we'll see what a chatbot really is and how it works."
+  description: "Have you ever heard about chatbots or worked with one?
+This blog tells you what a chatbot really is, how it works, and how to create your own."
   canonical: "https://www.botstudioo.com"
   noindex: false
 ---